How Does Water Damage Affect Home Value?

 Mold removal is another costly expense associated with water damage.
 Homeowners can spend up to $6,000 to remove mold from their homes, and that’s not including any medical expenses you may incur from exposure to certain types of mold in your home.
 When you add it all together, your home’s value can be greatly impacted by a simple leak.
 With the most severe types of water damage, your beautiful home may become unsellable.

 That's why it's important to do what you can to avoid water damage in the first place.
 That way, you don’t have to deal with expensive repairs and you can keep building up that equity in your home.

 How to Protect Your Home from Water Damage and Leaks

 There are some simple steps you can take to avoid water damage and leaks in your home.

-Check your hoses.
-Something as simple as regularly checking the hoses and faucets leading to your washing machine, dishwasher, and refrigerator can avoid costly water damage.
-You should also replace those hoses at least every seven years to keep everything in tip-top shape.
+- Check your hoses.
+Something as simple as regularly checking the hoses and faucets leading to your washing machine, dishwasher and refrigerator can prevent water damage.
+You should also replace those hoses at least every seven years to keep everything in good condition.

-With a StreamLabs® device, you’ll be able to catch leaks before they lead to water damage.
-Our StreamLabs Monitor tracks your water usage and detects abnormal water use to alert you of possible leaks.
+With a StreamLabs device, you’ll be able to catch leaks before they become a serious problem.
+The StreamLabs Monitor tracks your water usage and detects abnormal water use to alert you of possible leaks.
 You can easily see what’s out of the norm and take action before it’s too late.
-For those who are a bit more hands-on, the StreamLabs® Control is more your speed.
+For those who are a bit more hands on, the StreamLabs Control may be a better option.
 This device gives you the ability to shut off your water automatically, stopping leaks in their tracks.
-Even better, these devices start at just $169 – so by avoiding even one episode of water damage, your investment will have paid for itself.
-You can thank us later.
+Even better, these devices start at just $169 — so by avoiding even one episode of water damage, your investment will have paid for itself.